egilber2/Submetered-Household-Power-Usage/README.md

 ## Abstract

 This project is analyzed from the perspective of a data scientist working for an "Internet of Things" analytics consulting firm whose client is a home developer.
 The client would like to know if insights can be found in the sub-metered energy consumption data set that could be used as an incentive to potential home buyers that may be interested in "smart home" technology.

+Turning the business problem into a data science problem, the goal was to find examples of the three deliverables below to support the business objective.

+I.  *Sub-metered energy consumption data that provides enough granularity to uncover trends in behavior or appliance performance.*

+II. *Identification of peak energy usage can be identified allowing for the potential to modify behavior to take advantage of off-peak electricity rates.*

+III. *Longer-term patterns of energy usage that can be used to predict future usage with the potential to flag appliance degradation or unusual energy consumption.*

 ## Methods